hyungmogu/cloud-guru-Implementing-a-full-CI-CD-pipeline/README.md

 ### Canary Testing (Important)

-1. `Canary Testing` is very similar to Blue / Green Deployment
+- `Canary Testing` is very similar to Blue / Green Deployment
-2. `Canary Testing` is used for debugging
+- `Canary Testing` is used for debugging
-2. `Canary Testing` works by
+- `Canary Testing` works by
   1. Routing certain percentage of users to the newly applied solution contained inside canary pod
   2. If all is well, then merge solution by deploying it to main pods
-3. `Canary Testing` is applied by
+- `Canary Testing` is applied by
   1. Deploying the normal pods with label `stable`
   2. Deploying the canary pods with label `canary`
   3. Setting service port for canary pods to be different from normal, stable pods
   4. Replace images in normal pods if canary testing is successful, delete canary pods if unsucessful
+- `Canary Testing` using jenkins requires three servers
+  1. Server for Jenkins
+  2. Server for Kubernetes master
+  3. Server for Kubernetes node

 - NOTE: Website can be accessed by entering `<PUBLIC_IP` of worker nodes, not control plane